Randomized reference models for temporal networks: Fundamental definitions

 \new{Not all compositions generate a microcanonical RRM however.
 They are e.g.\ not guaranteed to sample the randomized networks uniformly.
 But as we will show in Section~\ref{sec:composition}, compositions between link shufflings and timeline shufflings and between sequence shufflings and snapshot shufflings always result in a MRRM.
 Several such compositions have been used in the literature to produce MRRMs that randomize both topological and temporal aspects of a network at the same time (we describe and characterize them in Section~\ref{sec:compositions}).}

-\new{ \begin{example} The composition of the link shuffling $\model{\pxl(\Thf)}$ with the timeline shuffling $\model{\L,E}$ results in the MRRM $\model{L,E}$ which randomizes both the static topology and the temporal order of events while conserving the number of links $L=|\L|$ in the static graph.
-The composition of the sequence shuffling $\model{\pxt(\Gs)}$ with the snapshot shuffling $\model{\t}$ results in the MRRM $\model{p(\Ebf)}$ which randomizes both the topology of snapshots and their temporal order while conserving the multiset of the number of events in each snapshot, $p(\Ebf) = [|\E^t|]_{t\in\T}$. \end{example} }
+\new{ \begin{example} The composition of the link shuffling $\model{\pxl(\Thf)}$ with the timeline shuffling $\model{\L,E}$ results in the MRRM $\model{L,E}$ which randomizes both the static topology and the temporal order of events while conserving the number of links $L=|\L|$ in the static graph. \end{example}

+\begin{example} The composition of the sequence shuffling $\model{\pxt(\Gs)}$ with the snapshot shuffling $\model{\t}$ results in the MRRM $\model{p(\Ebf)}$ which randomizes both the topology of snapshots and their temporal order while conserving the multiset of the number of events in each snapshot, $p(\Ebf) = [|\E^t|]_{t\in\T}$. \end{example} }